List of Fruits with Low and High Sugar Levels – Remember and Never Question Again

-If you have diabetes and follow a diet which is low in carbs you probably have complications with making the proper fruit choices.
+If we have high blood glucose levels and follow a diet which is low in carbs we probably have complications with making the proper fruit choices.

-But knowing which are lower in sugar might help you choose a fruit which will fit best into your usual diet.
+But knowing which are lower in sugar might help us choose a fruit which will fit best into our usual diet.
 According to the FDA, adults should consume 2 cups of fruit juice or fruit and also dried fruit but only half cup on a daily basis.

-How much you consume might differ if you are limiting carbs in your usual diet because of diabetes or if you are following a particular low-carb diet.
+How much we consume might differ if we are limiting carbs in our usual diet because of diabetes or if we are following a particular low-carb diet.

-The lists below of sugar found in fruits will make you understand better what is a smart choice when it comes to fruits.
+The lists below of sugar found in fruits will make people understand better what is a smart choice when it comes to fruits.

 Dried fruits such as dates, figs, raisins, prunes, and apricots are very high in sugar.